marc0l92/joplin-plugin-drawio/README.md

-# Joplin Plugin - bytefield-svg
+# Joplin Plugin - draw.io

-This plugin allows you to create diagrams uing the syntax defined in [https://bytefield-svg.deepsymmetry.org](https://bytefield-svg.deepsymmetry.org).
+This plugin allows you to create diagrams using the editor [diagrams.net](https://www.diagrams.net) (aka. draw.io).
-This type of diagram is usually used to describe network protocols, memory layouts, and other data structures.

-This plugin don't need an internet connection to work.
+This plugin needs an internet connection to work.

 ## Install the plugin

 ### Automatic installation

 Use the Joplin plugin manager to install it (`Joplin > Options > Plugins`).
-Search for `bytefield-svg`.
+Search for `draw.io`.

 ### Manual installation